SQUARE PIANOS (Querpianos)

 The trestle stand allows the option of placing the piano on a table instead, one of several applications of the term “table piano” (taffelclavier).
 Clavichords do not seem to have used trestle stands, this design was perhaps peculiar to square pianos.

-Far too many generalisations about keyboard compass (range) have been made, but I think it is fair to say that keyboards remained within 5 octaves (61 notes) until the 1790s.
+Far too many generalisations about keyboard compass (range) have been made, but I think it is fair to say that keyboards remained within 5 octaves (61 notes) until about 1790.
 It is important to realise that most of the “great” composers such as Mozart had only 5 octaves to work with, little more than the vocal range of a choir.
-It is possible to make good music within 3 octaves, but it would be somewhat restricting.
-At that time, some of their keyboards had what modern eyes would call reverse-coloured keys, like clavichords and harpsichords, and some Italian makers may have continued like this into the 1830s.
+For more information, see our Keys page.
+At that time, some of their keyboards had what modern eyes would call reverse-coloured keys, like clavichords and harpsichords, and some Italian makers may have continued like this into the 1830s, although most others were gone by the 1800s.
 6-octave keyboards (73 notes) are unlikely to be found much before 1820.
 The makers’ names were often latinised until the late 1700s, for example 1794 is said to be the earliest date for pianos marked "John Broadwood & Son".
 Previously, they were marked "Johannes Broadwood".
+Broadwood was selling pianos by 1773, when Tshudi died, but according to research in their archives by Michael Cole, no square pianos (and therefore no pianos) were made by Broadwood at all until 1780.

 In the 1780s, the trestle stand was quickly replaced in most London squares by the FRENCH STAND, a horizontal, open oblong frame with slim, tapered square legs at the corners.
 Broadwood called it a “French Frame”, and the name of this much more elegant style seems to imply a design from France, but I can’t recall any French examples whatsoever.
 A 1777 Kirckman owned by David Hackett seems to be the earliest known, but another Kirckman example of the same year has a trestle stand.
-Ganer used a French Stand in 1781.
-Although I have seen some that were secured by screw clamps, the piano usually just sits on the stand.
+Ganer was using French Stands by 1781.
+Although I have seen some that were secured by screw clamps, the piano usually just sits unsecured on the stand.

 Some variations of the French stand have a shelf under the keyboard, cut away to avoid the pianist's legs, like our Masterman here.
-(Masterman succeeded Longman.)
+(Masterman succeeded Longman, and some of his pianos were made by Dettmer.)
 Despite suggestions that these shelves are not original, there are enough of them around that I feel that they must have been made that way.
 Dates varying from 1785 to 1811 have been estimated, but most of the examples with definite dates are within the 1790s.
 What I find puzzling is that in different towns, and even different countries, the shelves were often made precisely the same shape.
 Why would anyone bother to copy the shape of a shelf?

 There were similar instruments with experimental shapes, such as Southwell’s semi-elliptical or demi-lune pianofortes (often incorrectly described as “semi-oval”) but the rectangular form remained the most popular choice.
 Henri Pape made hexagonal pianos.

 When I asked if I could take a photo of this painting in a Rye antique shop in 2010, the man gave a wry smile, and wasn’t really listening to what I was saying.
-It appears to show Hortense de Beauharnais’ distinctive and well-documented Erard 1809 square piano.
-Maybe it is a very important painting, I don’t know, but one website says it is by Boldini, who seems to have been as fascinated by pianos as he was by the female form.
+It appears to show Queen Hortense de Beauharnais’ distinctive and well-documented Erard 1809 square piano.
+Maybe it is a very important painting, I don’t know, but one website says a slightly different picture is by Boldini, who seems to have been as fascinated by pianos as he was by the female form.

 “Empire Style” is a Napoleonic fashion that was popular around 1805-1825, or “circa 1815”, but as far as pianos are concerned, it is difficult to define it consistently by anything other than the legs, which are usually thick, smooth cylinders, tapering slightly towards the top, and sometimes with thicker cylinders at the base.